STARS Online Application

 - Never use your browser's back arrow.

 - Write down and remember the STARS user name and password you create.
-(The password must be a miniumum of 8 characters and contain at least one upper case, one lower case, one number, and one symbol.)
+(The password must be at least seven characters and contain at least one upper case, one lower case, one number, and one special character.)
 Strong applications are not as likely to be produced in just one session at the computer; you will need to log back in.

 - You must submit an electronic copy of your transcript(s).
 Official or unofficial transcript copies are acceptable at the time of application.
 Scholarship winners ultimately will be required to provide official copies of transcripts, for verification, before a scholarship is awarded.